-Council's fox baiting program occurs during April-June and August-September each year and dog walking of any kind must be suspended in baited areas.
+The fox baiting program occurs twice (around March and September) each year and dog walking of any kind must be suspended in baited areas.

-The end date incorporates a mandatory four-week exclusion period following cessation of baits being laid (the end date may vary, please refer to signs at reserves).
+The end date will incorporate a mandatory four-week exclusion period following cessation of baits being laid (that end date may vary, please refer to signs at Reserves).

 Dogs are prohibited from entering all baited reserves for the duration of each program and exclusion period.